MrToolsV1/MrToolsV1/README.md

-Hello, you are and Hacker,
+Hello, if you are and Hacker,
 try this...